 A new EU law covering AI concerns the application of artificial intelligence.

-However, it is important to note that the regulation primarily refers to high-risk artificial intelligence (AI) systems.
+However, it is important to note that the regulation primarily refers to high-risk artificial intelligence (AI) systems. high-risk AI).

 Oznacza to, że do tych systemów stosuje się równolegle akt o sztucznej inteligencji oraz RODO.